Digital-Anthropic/cloud-labs/terraform/theory/README.md

 virsh list --all
 ```

-This workflow ensures a controlled and systematic approach to managing your infrastructure using Terraform, from initialization and planning to applying the configuration and verifying the created resources with `virsh`.

 ### Multi-Cloud Support

 Terraform supports provisioning and managing resources across multiple cloud providers and on-premises environments using a single tool.
-This provides flexibility and avoids vendor lock-in, allowing you to use the best services from different providers to meet your specific requirements.

 #### Using Multiple `azurerm` Providers with Resources